 In The Party – the show’s 1973 Christmas Special – Albert is planning a cosy Christmas for just him and Harold.
 Unfortunately, Harold is looking to travel to the sunnier climes of Majorca.

 Albert has a plan though and Christmas ends up being more chickenpox than Christmas turkey.

 Harold: I’m not spending Christmas in a stable.

 Harold: Well his dad didn’t have chickenpox, did he?

 What’s on BritBox – The 2021 Britmas collection

 BritBox is the number one destination for fans of classic Christmas comedies over the holidays with seasonal treats from decades gone by including Allo ‘Allo!, Absolutely Fabulous, Birds of a Feather, Blackadder, French and Saunders, Gavin & Stacey, Only Fools and Horses, The Good Life, The Vicar of Dibley, Downton Abbey, Call the Midwife, The Catherine Tate Show and Les Dawson's Christmas Box.

-A selection of pantomimes are also available for the first time this festive season, including Cinderella: The Shoe Must Go On (1986) starring Danny La Rue, Jack and the Beanstalk (1998) narrated by Paul Merton and Aladdin (2000) featuring the music of S Club 7.
+A selection of pantomimes are also available this festive season, including Cinderella: The Shoe Must Go On (1986) starring Danny La Rue, Jack and the Beanstalk (1998) narrated by Paul Merton and Aladdin (2000) featuring the music of S Club 7.

 The best festive episodes from Coronation Street and Emmerdale round off the collection.